• Skip to primary navigation

 Many of them often have an above ground portion that is also edible.

-Some common root vegetables are potatoes, sweet potatoes, turnips, beets, carrots, parsnips, onions, garlic, radishes and rutabaga.
+Some common root vegetables are potatoes, sweet potatoes, white turnip, beets, carrots, parsnips, onions, garlic, radishes and rutabaga.

 Can I freeze this root vegetable casserole?